syncfusion-content/wpf-docs/wpf/Charts/Area.md

 ---
 layout: post
 title: Syncfusion WPF Chart Area and its properties.
-description: Guide for plotting area properties and behaviors.
+description: Guide (Virtual rectangular area) for plotting area properties and it's behaviors in WPF Chart (SfChart).
 platform: wpf
 control: SfChart
 documentation: ug
 ---

-# Area
+# Area in WPF Charts (SfChart)

 Chart area represents the entire chart and all its elements.
 It’s a virtual rectangular area that includes all the chart elements like axis, legends, series, etc.